jeffdesouzadev/WeInfuse-Bowling/README.md

     * Use protected methods to *try* to look ahead to future rolls to calculate strikes and spares
     * Profit

+## Frame Totals Improved
+1. After putting together a brute-force solution, I worried that I might have missed considering a case here or there.
+This second approach covers every possible valid input and has better error coverage.
+I find the ease in debugging this new structure worth the cost in ugliness (I indulged in a test-driven workflow, since I already had the tests written while developing the first pass.
+It was so much easier to wrap my head around the errors).

 # Installation